JanSharp/VRCLockstep/notes.md

 In order for some data structure to qualify as a game state, interaction with that data must follow a set of rules:

 - Reading from it can happen any time
-- Writing to it must only happen inside of input actions, or otherwise "game state" declared events raised by the lock step system itself, like the on tick event
+- Writing to it must only happen inside of input actions, or otherwise "game state" declared events raised by the Lockstep system itself, like the on tick event
 - Writing to it must only use data that is apart of the game state, or passed in as parameters to the input action/event that got raised

 When the rules for writing to it are not followed it results in a desync.